SimoMett/118-med-portal/README.md

 # 118-med-portal
-MedPortal is a software that provides logistical and telematic support to 118 operators and organizations
+MedPortal is a software that provides logistical and telematic support to 118 operators and organizations during emergency services.